+by age and sex.
 The hospital utilization rates used in the cost estimates of this report are, in essence, those of the high-cost assumptions of Actuarial Study No. 59 of the Social Security Administration.
 These rates are based on the results of a beneficiary survey, with upward adjustment to allow for the effect of the availability of insurance benefits and for the decedents during the survey period.
 The hospital utilization rates are appropriately adjusted to reflect the effect of the deductible and coinsurance provisions.
 Different rates are used for various age-sex groups, but with no variation by time period.

 It was assumed in the cost estimates that a substantial majority of the covered persons would not "fill in" the deductible and coinsurance provisions by private insurance.
-If a large proportion of the protected persons do purchase this supplementary insurance "filling in" the deductible and the coinsurance, the utilization rates of the hospital insurance program might be somewhat higher than estimated because of the elimination of these deterrents to overutilization.
+If a large proportion of the protected persons do purchase this supplementary insurance "filling in" the deductible and the coinsurance, this would be a factor tending to increase the utilization rates as compared with the estimates, since these provisions are believed to be at least some deterrents to overutilization.